 Cuba - a country on the cusp of change.
-Colourful houses, classic cars, rolling hills, cigars, colonial faded grandeur and hiking trails.
+Colourful houses, classic cars, rolling hills, cigars, colonial faded grandeur and plenty of great hiking trails.

 See what's planned

 - Visit to a tobacco farm, learn to roll a cigar, and walk through tobacco plantations in the UNESCO Viñales Valley.